 - Consider legislation, reports and information in order to determine necessary action. - Keep a watch on the effectiveness of procedures, systems of work, training and communication. - Review health and safety audits, inspections and assessments. - Review the effectiveness of this Health and Safety Policy.

 The Committee meets Termly.

-The meetings are minuted and made available to all staff and to the Governing Board.
+The meeting minutes are made available to all staff and to the Governing Board.

 Members of the Committee are: